Bailey Road, Dhaka: Theater Street

-Bailey Road in the capital widely known as Natokpara has been centre of our theatre practices as well as theatre performers.
+Bailey Road has been the centre of theatre practices as well as theatre performers.
 The stage productions of Dhaka's major drama companies are usually performed in Bailey Road.
 Over the years, its theatres have played host to some of the country's best actors and actresses.
 The two major theatres on the road that regularly host local and international theatre performances are:

 Guide House Auditorium

 The Guide House was established in 1964 as the headquarters of the East Pakistan Branch of the Pakistan Girl Guides Association.
 The auditorium was built in 1982 to create a funding stream for what was by then the Bangladesh Girl Guides Association.
 In 2003–04 the auditorium underwent a structural upgrade with advice from eminent theatre personalities M Hamid, Jamaluddin and Nasiruddin Yusuf.

 Mahila Samity auditorium

 Mahila Samity auditorium is a centre for stage productions, located in the building of the Bangladesh Mahila Samiti.
 Closed for renovations in 2011, it reopened in 2016.